 The new Technology Center on the Schnecksville campus opened in conjunction with the start of the spring semester on January 19, 2004.
 The college acquired ownership of the 50,000-square-foot center in 2018 from an Allentown-based limited partnership, and in 2021 it was renamed the Nevin Earl Remaley Technology Center in recognition of a \$1 million gift.
-The building houses classrooms and laboratories for Technology, Computer Science and Media programs.

-On February 22, 2007, LCCC celebrated the grand opening of the Fowler Teacher Education Center in Science Hall and the relocation of the Stay 'N Play childcare, which was renamed Early Learning Center in 2008.
 In March 2008, the Rothrock Library opened in the former building of the Carbon-Lehigh Intermediate Unit No. 21, housing an Alumni Conference Center.
 Renamed in August 2008, the newly renovated Academic Resource Center (the original library building) housed a brand new cafeteria and bookstore.